Built by Douglas at El Segundo. Constructors Number 632. Assigned to the United States Navy (USN) to VB-2. No known nickname or nose art.

 During 1941 participated in the "Louisiana Maneuvers" which caused substantial wear to the engine, necessitating replacement.

-On the morning of December 7, 1941 this SBD was parked at Luke Field on Ford Island at Pearl Harbor and survived the surprise attack by Japanese aircraft undamaged.
+On the morning of December 7, 1941 this aircraft was parked at Luke Field on Ford Island at Pearl Harbor and survived the surprise attack by Japanese aircraft undamaged.

 Later, it was assigned to the USS Lexington (CV-2).
 Participated in the March 10, 1942 mission against Lae and Salamaua.

-Over a hundred staff member and volunteers at the National Museum of Naval Aviation spent 70,000 hours restoring it to static display.
+This aircraft was transported to the National Museum of Naval Aviation (NMNA).
+Restored over 70,000 hours by over a hundred staff and volunteers it to static display.
 Over 90% of the aircraft is original period parts from other aircraft.

 Air & Space Magazine "Undaunted" 1998